Can you be a good project manager without being a coach?

-Preparation is important in coaching.
+Preparation is vital in coaching.
 Be ready for all eventualities.
-Review your previous session so each session is sequential.
+Review your previous session, so each session is sequential.
 Remind yourself what actions the person has agreed to do and what your responsibility is.
 Make your sessions structured.
-As with project management, planning is the key to a good coaching session.
+Planning is the key to a good coaching session, as with project management.

-Decide whether your session will be directive or non-directive, and decide on what the person is going to be coached.
+Decide whether your session will be directive or non-directive and decide on what the person will be coached.
 During the session, agree on what the boundaries are for the work the person will undertake.
-All coaching sessions should be supported by an action plan and clear outcome, which are reasonable.
+All coaching sessions should be supported by an action plan and clear outcomes which are reasonable.

-Agree the importance of coaching for them and you.
-Form a contract by getting them to say out loud, "yes I agree to do…" and get them to describe what it is they will do.
+Agree on the importance of coaching for them and you.
+Form a contract by getting them to say out loud, "yes, I agree to do…" and get them to describe what it is they will do.
 This makes a very powerful commitment to carry out the agreed work.

 Finally, set a review date when you will come back together to discuss progress.